 John McCarthy

 Bernard was my uncle.
 He married my aunt jinny.
 Bernard and my dad also john, were in the army together.
 I always remember family outings to donabate in the summer.
 They were great days with all the family together.
 What can I say about Bernard?
 Just a few words," he was a gentleman".
-John mc carthy Perth western australia
+John Mc Carthy Perth western australia

 24th November 2008